-UNESCO's World Heritage Committee is responsible for the implementation of the World Heritage Convention (1972) and maintains a list of world heritage sites (they use the term "properties") considered to be in danger.
-The list is "designed to inform the international community of conditions which threaten the very characteristics for which a property was inscribed on the World Heritage List, and to encourage corrective action".
-This list has evolved over time with the Committee responding to criticism that it was biased in favour of western and European heritage by adding more sites from the global South.
-A global study carried out by the International Council on Monuments and Sites (ICOMOS) from 1987 to 1993 "revealed that Europe, historic towns and religious monuments, Christianity, historical periods and 'elitist' architecture (in relation to vernacular) were all overrepresented on the World Heritage List; whereas, all living cultures, and especially 'traditional cultures', were underrepresented".24
+Heritage List, and to encourage corrective action".
+This list has evolved over time with the Committee responding to criticism that it was biased in favour of Western and European heritage by adding more sites from the global South.
+A global study carried out by the International Council on Monuments and Sites (ICOMOS) from 1987 to 1993 "revealed that Europe, historic towns and religious monuments, Christianity, historical periods and 'elitist' architecture (in relation to vernacular) were all over-represented on the World Heritage List; whereas, all living cultures, and especially 'traditional cultures', were underrepresented".